Bharat (film)

 Bharat was theatrically released in India on 5 June 2019, on the occasion of Eid al-Fitr.
-It received mixed reviews from critics, who appreciated the performances of the cast, story and screenplay, criticizing the second half.
+It received mixed reviews from critics, who appreciated the performances of the cast, story and screenplay, criticising the second half.
 The film earned ₹42.30 crores on its first day.
 It was one of the highest grossing films of 2019.
-It grossed ₹325.58 crore in its lifetime theatrical run, becoming a commercial success and the 37th highest grossing Indian film of all time.
+It grossed ₹325.58 crore in its lifetime theatrical run, becoming a commercial success.

 Plot

-In 2010, Bharat Kumar, a shopkeeper in Delhi refuses to part with his store despite lucrative offers.
+In 2010, Bharat Kumar, a shopkeeper in Delhi refuses to sell his store despite lucrative offers.
 On his 70th birthday, he tells his past to his grandniece, and the film goes into flashback.

 Partition, 1947

-When Bharat was just 7, his parents and siblings board a train to India with many refugees for safety from Pakistan's terrible riots.
+Bharat, aged 7, along with his parents and siblings board a train to India with many other refugees for safety from the riots in Pakistan.
 Bharat loses his baby sister "Gudia" in the chaos.
 Their father, Gautam, stays there to search for Gudia, after Bharat promises to care for the family.
 He moves to the imported goods store of Gautam's sister Jamuna and her husband Keemat Rai Kapoor, and meets a roadside circus worker, Radha.
 They two fall in love, and join The Great Russian Circus.

 17 years later (1964)

-Bharat has attained a lot of fame in the years he spent at circus.
+Bharat has gained a lot of fame over the years he has spent at the circus.
 His brother Chote suffers an accident while trying to emulate him.
 Bharat bids a tearful goodbye to Radha.
-He and his friend, Vilayti, look for jobs when the country is shocked due to Nehru's death.
+He and his friend, Vilayati, look for jobs when the country is shocked due to Prime Minister Jawaharlal Nehru's death.

 11 years later (1975)

-Bharat joins Indian migrants prompted by oil discovery in Saudi Arabia to earn money for his sister Mehek's marriage.
-There he falls in love with his chief engineer Kumud, who asks him for marriage.
+Bharat joins many Indian migrants in Saudi Arabia, following an oil discovery, to earn money for his sister Mehek's marriage.
+There he falls in love with his chief engineer Kumud, who proposes to marry him.
 Bharat refuses, thinking it would come in his way of fulfilling Gautam's promise.
-Back in India, Kumud announces her love for him.
+Once the two arrive back in India, Kumud announces her love for him.
 They begin a live-in relationship.

 8 years later (1983)

-Jamuna dies; Bharat starts working as a stationmaster.
-During 1983 Cricket World Cup, Keemat plans to sell the store in need of money, but later offers Bharat to buy it, as the latter refuses to sell it to anyone and still hopes Gautam will come back.
-With Vilayti, Bharat leaves India as a sailor for 8 months and earns money to buy the store.
+Bharat starts to work as a stationmaster after Jamuna dies.
+During the 1983 Cricket World Cup, Keemat decides to sell the store due to a need of money and asks Bharat to buy it.
+Bharat initially refuses as he hopes to keep the promise he made to Gautam, still believing he would one day come back, however he reluctantly agrees.
+Bharat leaves India, with his friend Vilayati, to become a sailor for 8 months and earns money to buy the store.

 12 years later (1995)

-After economic liberalization in India and globalization, Kumud becomes the creative director of newly formed Zee TV and runs a program to unite the relatives separated during the partition.
-Due to this Bharat converses with Meher, a London citizen adopted by a British family during the partition, and realizes she is Gudia, who returns to India.
-An emotional reunion ensues.
-Janki dies; Bharat hopes to find Gautam also.
+After the economic liberalisation in India, Kumud becomes the creative director of the newly formed Zee TV and runs a program to unite the relatives of people who were separated during the partition.
+Bharat reconnects with Meher, a London citizen adopted by a British family during the partition, and realises that she is Gudia, who returns to India.
+An emotional reunion ensues where Bharat learns that Janki had died, prompting Bharat to find Gautam.